 Dasylirion is a small genus consisting of 22 different semi-succulent species of plants.
 It lies under the family Nolinaceae.
-These plants are found along dry washes, arid lands and on rocky hillsides where the soil is porous and fast draining in Mexico, up to Arizona western Texas, and New Mexico.
+These plants are found along dry washes, arid lands, and on rocky hillsides where the soil is porous and fast draining in Mexico, up to Arizona, western Texas, and New Mexico.

-Even though this plant looks ferocious upon first sight, you can tame it and use it to add an elegant effect to your gardens.
+Even though this plant looks ferocious at first sight, you can tame it and use it to add an elegant effect to your gardens.
 Dasylirion wheeleri looks amazing as part of a desert-themed landscape or a xeriscape garden in arid environments.
 You may already know it’s used to make sotol, a fragrant alcoholic drink.

 In this article, we will be giving you a complete roundup of everything you need to know to grow and care for this attractive evergreen succulent.